James Mason: Death

 Mason survived a severe heart attack in 1959.
 He died as result of another heart attack on 27 July 1984 in Lausanne, Switzerland, and was cremated.
 Mason left his entire estate to his second wife, Clarissa Kaye, but his will was challenged by his two children.
 The lawsuit had not been settled when she died on 21 July 1994 from cancer.

 Clarissa Kaye Mason left her holdings to the religious guru Sathya Sai Baba, including the actor's ashes, which she had retained in their shared home.
-Mason's children sued Sai Baba and subsequently had Mason's ashes interred in Corsier-sur-Vevey, Vaud, Switzerland.
+Mason's children sued Sai Baba and had Mason's ashes interred in Corsier-sur-Vevey, Vaud, Switzerland.
 The remains of Mason's friend Charlie Chaplin are in a tomb a few steps away.
 Mason's children specified that his headstone read: "Never say in grief you are sorry he's gone.
 Rather, say in thankfulness you are grateful he was here", words that were spoken to Portland Mason by U.S. Senator Ted Kennedy after the actor's death.